DournauxNathan/CSV-To-Unity/README.md

 6. Save Prefabs (Optional):
    - After generating GameObjects, you can save them as prefab assets by selecting them in the Hierarchy and clicking the "Save Prefabs" button in the Inspector.

-## Contributing

-Contributions to this project are welcome.
-You can submit bug reports, feature requests, or pull requests through GitHub.

-## License

-This project is licensed under the [License Name] License - see the [LICENSE.md](LICENSE.md) file for details.